-Landscape and visual monitoring and site audits were carried out on 4th and 18th October 2006.
+Landscape and visual monitoring and site audits were carried out on 27th December 2006, 10th and 24th January 2007.
+During the site audit, site formation, vegetation clearance works and building construction were being carried out.
 The Contractor shall take measures to improve the condition of damaged trees.
 Damaged trees next to administration building were still unprotected after being damaged by the adjacent construction activities.

-Trees (T1000 and T1011) were transplanted in this month and in fair condition.
-The performance of the Contractor was considered unsatisfactory on this aspect since July 2006, they are (i) no rectification work has been carried out for all mal-pruning transplanted trees, (ii) no provision of any tree protection zones for all retain trees near administration building - construction materials were stockpiled and surrounded at the tree base area and (iii) the cause of the tree death T925 was outstanding.
+The following works have been outstanding since July 2006: (i) no rectification work has been carried out for all mal-pruning transplanted trees, (ii) no provision of any tree protection zones for all retain trees near administration building - construction materials were stockpiled and surrounded at the tree base area, (iii) the cause of the tree death T925 was outstanding, (iv) transplanted tree T848 was in poor condition, and (v) soil around the transplanted trees was dry and more frequent watering (recommended dosage is 20L/day) is required in particular in dry season.